NVIDIA/NeMo-Curator/docs/user-guide/gpudeduplication.rst

 Incremental Fuzzy Deduplication
 ------------------------

-* To incrementally perform fuzzy deduplication, we do not need to recompute minhashes for datasets where minhashes were already computed.
+* If any new data is added to the corpus, you will need to perform deduplication incrementally.
+To incrementally perform fuzzy deduplication, we do not need to recompute minhashes for datasets where minhashes were already computed.
   Instead, you can organize your incremental datasets into separate directories and pass a list of all new directories to :code:`gpu_compute_minhashes`.

     - Input (assuming incremental snapshots are all under :code:`/input/`):